Feature #442

 This would allow the removal of those annoying popups that explain cookie or GDPR policies.

-Updated by Soren Stoutner almost 3 years ago
+Updated by Soren Stoutner about 3 years ago

 This would also allow the removal of empty ad elements.
 Note that this does require significantly more CPU processing than is currently used for the blocklists, so it may not be desirable even when it is possible with Privacy WebView.